EliahKagan/algorithms-suggestions/theory-notes.md

-### Call stacks are often special cases of singly-linked lists.
+### Call stacks are sometimes implemented as special cases of singly-linked lists.

-Each stack frame holds:
+In such an implementation, each stack frame holds:

 - a return address, the **link**, *and*
 - local (automatic) variables, the **data**.